• Home

 People suffering from lower respiratory tract infections can experience coughing as their primary symptom.

-How to treat respiratory tract infections yourself?
+How do you treat respiratory tract infections yourself?

 It is important to know that most respiratory tract infections pass within one or two weeks.
 However, some symptoms can be treated at home.